lambda-feedback/evaluation-function-boilerplate-wolfram/README.md

 **Shimmy**

 To have a more user-friendly experience, you can use [`shimmy`](https://github.com/lambda-feedback/shimmy) to run the evaluation function.

-> Shimmy is a small application that listens for incoming HTTP requests, validates the incoming data and forwards it to the underlying evaluation function.
-Learn more about shimmy in the [Documentation](https://github.com/lambda-feedback/shimmy).

 To run the evaluation function using `shimmy`, use the following command: